zzzprojects/iOS-Tutorial/docs/pages/getting-started/launch-screen.md

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/launch-screen3.png">

-By default, a toolbar contains an Item and on Launch screen we don’t need any text or content, so remove that item.
+By default, a toolbar contains an Item and on Launch screen we don't need any text or content, so remove that item.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/launch-screen4.png">